Krishna Bhusan Bal: Literature

-Bal’s Bisaun Bhanau Sakdina, published on 23 June 2012, is considered to be his last work.
+Bal's Bisaun Bhanau Sakdina, published on 23 June 2012, is considered to be his last work.

 Personal life

-Bal fathered a son and a daughter with his wife, Shobha Lama, whom he met when he worked at Nepal Rastra Bank.
+Bal fathered a son (Sai Bhusan Lama) and a daughter (Kavita Lama) with his wife, Shobha Lama, whom he met when he worked at Nepal Rastra Bank.
+His grandchildren are Simran Lama and Parang Bhusan Lama.

 Death

 Bal was taken to the hospital when he was found unconscious in the shower after going for a morning walk.
 Bal, who was discharged from Neuro Hospital, Biratnagar just four days before the incident, was pronounced dead due to intracerebral hemorrhage on June 25, 2012 at 7:25 pm.

 Styles and themes

 Krishna Bhusan Bal is known for presenting current events and different stages of life in simple yet euphonious words.
 Reality and contemporaneity are included in the list of strengths of his poems.

-Bal’s career, which started in the seventies, spanned a little over three decades.
-Amiable and compassionate Bal’s works, Dajyu, Timro Haat Chahinchha and Bholi Baasne Bihana, have been acclaimed critically by literary critics and writers alike.
+Bal's career, which started in the seventies, spanned a little over three decades.
+Amiable and compassionate Bal's works, Dajyu, Timro Haat Chahinchha and Bholi Baasne Bihana, have been acclaimed critically by literary critics and writers alike.
 Many litterateurs have drawn inspiration from Bal and claimed that he will be remembered for generations to come.
 He has, in fact, been compared to Langston Hughes and Martin Luther King Jr. by SAARC Literary Award winner Suman Pokhrel.